expyriment/dataintegrityfingerprint/README.md

 How can we link a journal article unmistakably and indefinitely to an open data set (without relying on storage providers or other services that need to be maintained)?

 **Solution:**
-We publish a unique and human readable fingerprint of the data set in the journal article (allowing a reader with the data to calculate that fingerprint themselves and compare it to what is published in the article)!
+We publish a unique and human-readable fingerprint of the data set in the journal article (allowing a reader with the data to calculate that fingerprint themselves and compare it to what is published in the article)!

 Procedure for calculating the DIF of a data set
 -----------------------------------------------